-At Southwood Dental Studio in London and Aurora, our dentists perform a variety of oral surgery procedures to treat dental issues and improve your oral health.
+At Southwood Dental Studio in London, our dentists perform a variety of oral surgery procedures to treat dental issues and help preserve your oral health.

 What is Oral Surgery?

 Oral surgery covers the diagnosis and surgical treatment of injuries, diseases and defects of the hard and soft tissues of the teeth, mouth, face and jaws.

 While we always use the least invasive treatment possible for any dental health issue, in some cases, less invasive treatment options are simply not sufficient and oral surgery is required.